 We are a competitive lot in the Blue Mountains of NSW.
-At a Blackheath outdoor pool, this little silvereye was training for the 20cm breaststroke event in Tokyo, and yes, struggling a bit.
+At a Blackheath outdoor pool, this little silvereye was training for the 20cm breaststroke event in Birmingham, and yes, struggling a bit.
+Keep that head up!

 Oh the relief to get to the end!
 And an encouraging word from the coach always helps.
-Technique seemed to be the problem.
+Basic technique seemed to be the problem.

 But dedication brings its own rewards.
 The first heat took place a week later and look at that….. he was ahead of the bunch at the 10cm mark.
 Won it in style I believe.

 Semis went well too, and then it was on to the ultimate challenge……the GRAND FINAL.
-Congratulation.
-Off to Japan for you, Covid allowing! 😨
+Congratulations.
+Off to Birmingham for you, Covid allowing! 😨

 Meanwhile Miss Blue Wren was spotted working really hard prior to the regional swimming trials.
 I feel a bit sorry for her to be honest, such early starts, and her coach is a terribly hard, shouty taskmaster!
 ‘On your mark!”

-Now for your weaker backstroke lap.
+OK, now let’s work on your weaker backstroke.
 Don’t hit your head when you get to the end.

 Oh dear, a lot of water displacement was going on there!

 Mr Grey Fantail has been working with an enthusiastic pupil.
 Wow young Wren, so fast my camera could not cope!
 Just a blue smudge.